martindevans/martindevans.me/_posts/2013-11-12-I-Just-Needed-A-ReST.md

         }
     }

-"views" is an endpoint that will take the rest of the URL as a search path and search all installed mods for that path, once it finds something that matches it redirects to that file and renders it out as a html view.
-This makes the new menu system loads better than the old one, now you no longer need all your UI elements in one mod (specified by the UiDirectory option), instead any file in any mod which can be a menu is found as used as appropriate!
+"views" is an endpoint that will take the rest of the URL as a search path and search all installed mods for that path.
+Once it finds something that matches it redirects to that file and renders it out as a html view.
+This makes the new menu system loads better than the old one.
+Now you no longer need all your UI elements in one mod (specified by the UiDirectory option).
+Instead any file in any mod which can be a menu is found as used as appropriate!

 #### Simple Tools Built Quickly